 Workers' Compensation provides state-specific coverage for all your employees including clergy.

-(Not available in OH, ND, WA, and WY) Note: Bundle Workers' Comp with MinistryWorks and you'll have free access to Pay-Go.
+Brotherhood Mutual Workers' Compensation insurance is not available in all states.
+Note: Bundle Workers' Comp with MinistryWorks® and you'll have free access to Pay-Go.
 You can use this exclusive benefit to pay as you go for your monthly premium.

-Payroll Services & HR Solutions The team at MinistryWorks by Brotherhood Mutual believes in making payroll simple, fast, and affordable.
+Payroll Services & HR Solutions The team at MinistryWorks® by Brotherhood Mutual believes in making payroll simple, fast, and affordable.
 Benefits include Time and Attendance, Talent Management (HCM), and Healthcare Reporting.
 Your ministry will work with a personal payroll specialist.